6 bagsorganic black tea or 3 organic black and 3 organic green tea bags

 The warmer the air temperature, the faster the kombucha will ferment.
 The longer the tea ferments, the more sugar molecules will be eaten up, the less sweet it will be.

 Scoby will grow with each fermentation process and can be divided to share or ferment more at a time.

 No metal should come in contact with Kombucha or scoby.
-Use a metal spoon, use a plastic or wood spoon to sample.
+Use a plastic or wood spoon to sample.

 Use glass and plastic jars, measuring cups, and utensils.
-Wood spoons are ok.
+Wooden spoons are ok.

 Kombucha needs 10-16 days for first ferment depending on weather/temperature.
 A dark area is perfect for kombucha brewing and should have an outlet nearby for the heat mat (if needed).
 Kombucha will change from a sweet odour and taste to a more vinegar/tangy based as it ferments.

 The second ferment is where the flavours are added and individual bottles are filled.
-These will sit on the counter for 3-5 days before putting in the refridgerator.
+These will sit on the counter for 3-5 days before putting in the refrigerator.